clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/9-implement-virtual-network-traffic-routing.md

     - On-premises routes: Route to the Azure VPN gateway.
     - Default route: Route directly to the Internet.
 Packets destined to the private IP addresses not covered by the previous two routes are dropped.

--To configure forced tunnelling, you must:
+-   To configure forced tunnelling, you must:
     - Create a routing table.
     - Add a user-defined default route to the VPN Gateway.
     - Associate the routing table to the appropriate VNet subnet(s).